 It's a good idea to thoroughly check the source before emailing any information to businesses you trust to prevent submitting crucial information.
 Keep in mind the traits of companies and how they typically interact with their customers.
 For instance, businesses like banks don't request sensitive information over email.

 This could be difficult if your customer support staff often gets emails from the general public.
-Spam filters, however, should aid in removing malicious messages.
+Using spam filters and checking spam scores beforehand should help with malicious messages.
 Your team should take the following actions to reduce the risk posed by internal emails:

-- Rather than responding, move ahead: Even if the sender is someone you usually trust, if an email seems suspicious, you should pass it back to them for confirmation rather than replying.
+- Rather than responding, move ahead: Even if the sender is someone you usually trust, if an email seems to be a fake message, you should pass it back to them for confirmation rather than replying.

 - Call them if you're uncertain: Still uncertain?
 To confirm the message, get in touch with the sender directly.